ElnurBDa/python-chatroom/README.md

 - [ ] add some documentation on code

 # NOTE!!!
 This project is designed for inspiration!
-Do not fool your teacher with a little modified project!
+Do not fool your teacher with a little modified my project!